I moved to a fishing city near Fukuoka, Karatsu.

 We cooked in several ways, and it tasted out of the world.
 I also remembered the Bali experience.
 I decided to cook it again to aqua pazza to enjoy the meal with the people around me.

-I was able to find a working experience in Tsukiji Outer Market, and this was an awesome experience.
+I was able to find a working experience in Tsukiji Outer Market, and this was an awesome one.
 I even had a colleague tell me I was able to inspire him to change his life, and he passed me his kitchen knife he used to use when he ran a Kappo Japanese restaurant until he had to close it during the pandemic.

 I continued to look for places that are the most engaging, and finally decided to settle myself in a fishing city in Kyushu, 1.5 hours away from Central Fukuoka.